 Students will be capable of solving simple problems in the fields mentioned above, and of implementing and testing computer programs to solve such problems.

 Students will be able to analyze and design systems for solving simple problems in the fields mentioned above, taking into account the trade-off between computational complexity and solution quality, in terms of criteria such as accuracy and optimality.

 Student will be capable of expressing and discussing issues related to Artificial Intelligence, to highlight problems and to propose solutions.

 Good knowledge of elements of discrete mathematics (combinatorics), computer architecture, and at least one high-level programming language.

 - Graph search problems (lectures: 10h, exercises: 2h)

 Formulation of search problems: state space, operators, goal, path cost, search tree.
-Uninformed search strategies: breadth-first, depth-first, uniform cost; other search strategies (basics): depth-limited, iterative-deepening depth-first, bidirectional.
+Uninformed search strategies: breadth-first, depth-first, uniform cost; notes on other search strategies: depth-limited, iterative-deepening depth-first, bidirectional.
 Informed, best-first search strategies: greedy search, A*; heuristic functions.
 Computational complexity of search algorithms.

 - Constraint satisfaction problems (lectures: 2h, exercises: 1h)

 - Knowledge representation and reasoning using logical languages and inference algorithms (lectures: 10h, exercises: 2h)